zibusiso-ndlovu/terraform-examples/README.md

 [![Maintained by Zibusiso Edwin Ndlovu]](https://github.com/zibusiso-ndlovu/terraform-examples)
 ![Terraform Version](https://img.shields.io/badge/tf-%3E%3D0.12.0-blue.svg)

-# An Introduction to Terraform Sample Code
+# An Introduction To Terraform Sample Code

 This repo contains the sample code for various infrastructure provisioning in AWS, GCP and AZURE using Terraform

 1. [How to Manage Terraform State](https://www.terraform.io/docs/backends/types/s3.html)
     * [terraform-s3-backend](./terraform-s3-backend): Create an S3 bucket and DynamoDB table to use as a Terraform backend.

+1. [Terraform Single Webserver On AWS EC2 Using]
+    * [terraform-single-web-server-ec2](./terraform-single-web-server-ec2): Deploy a single EC2 Instance with a web server that will return
+      "Hello, World" for every request on port 8080.

 ## Quick start